LeonardoErcolani/AGILab-Peer-Review/README.md

 ## LLM's Scores Evaluation: ICC Computation

+This app supports the scientific study on peer review among Large Language Models (LLMs).
+Before computing inter-rater agreement (ICC), responses from multiple LLMs are collected on a forecasting task, and each model is then asked to evaluate all responses using predefined criteria.
+This tool allows researchers to upload those evaluation scores, filter the data, and analyze model agreement through ICC metrics and heatmaps.

-This project provides a **Streamlit-based web application** for evaluating LLM (Large Language Model) scores using **Intraclass Correlation Coefficients (ICC)**.
+This repository provides a **Streamlit-based web application** for evaluating LLM (Large Language Model) scores using **Intraclass Correlation Coefficients (ICC)**.
 The application allows users to upload a CSV file containing evaluation scores, filter the data, compute ICC values, and visualize the results through heatmaps.

 ### Features